Interference Effect: When Cardio Kills Strength Gains

 Why Running Interferes With Strength More Than Cycling Does

-Running creates eccentric mechanical loading on the lower body that cycling and rowing don't.
-That eccentric loading drives structural muscle fatigue, micro-damage to muscle fibers, that suppresses force production in subsequent strength sessions far more than equivalent-intensity cycling or rowing.
+The reason is mechanical.
+Running creates eccentric loading on the lower body that cycling and rowing don't.
+That eccentric loading drives structural muscle fatigue (micro-damage to muscle fibers) which suppresses force production in subsequent strength sessions far more than equivalent-intensity cycling or rowing does.
 If you're running high weekly volumes and then attempting heavy squats, deadlifts, or split squats, you're not getting a true read on your strength capacity.
 You're seeing what your fatigued lower body can produce, not what it's actually capable of when fresh.

 Should You Lift or Run First?
 Sequencing Matters

 The order you perform strength and endurance work on the same day significantly affects interference magnitude.
 Strength-before-endurance consistently produces better strength outcomes than endurance-before-strength.
-The reason is neuromuscular: when you lift first, your central nervous system and motor units are fresh and capable of recruiting maximum motor unit pools.
+The reason is neuromuscular: when you lift first, your motor units are fresh and capable of recruiting maximum force.
 When you run or ruck first and then lift, you're asking the neuromuscular system to produce high-force outputs under pre-existing fatigue, which both blunts the strength stimulus and increases injury risk on heavy lifts.

 When possible, particularly during phases where strength development is the priority, sequence strength before endurance.
 When endurance is the priority, reverse it.
 The simple act of sequencing deliberately, rather than defaulting to whichever modality you feel like first, reduces interference substantially without changing total training volume.